 New specific labeling rules for wine and aromatised wine products

-These new labelling measures require wine and aromatized wine products to communicate, on a mandatory basis, the list of ingredients and the nutrition declaration either on the label or through a digital support.
+It was necessary to adopt the new, specific labelling rules for wines and aromatised wine products.
+The new labelling measures require wines and aromatised wine products to display, on a mandatory basis, the list of ingredients and the nutritional declaration, either on the label or through a digital support.

-Regulation (EU) 221/2117 modernized EU (wine) information to consumer policy by authorizing producers to make the new required information available through e-labels.
+This regulation modernised the consumer information policy by allowing producers to make the newly required information available through e-labels.

 - Listing of ingredients causing allergies and intolerances must be on the “physical” label;